winneon/gsu/README.md

 The most common location for $XDG_CONFIG_HOME is ~/.config.

 GENERAL OPTIONS
-  -h, --help                 Show the help menu
+  -h, --help                 Show the help menu.
-  -v, --version              Show the current version -l, --list-displays        List your current displays and their resolutions.
+  -v, --version              Show the current version.
+  -l, --list-displays        List your current displays and their resolutions.
+  -u, --upload               Upload after running the utility.
+  --hide                     Minimize the current window while capturing.
+                             This is useful when running with --terminal to hide the newly opened term.
-  --terminal                 Open interactive commands in a new terminal.
+  --terminal                 Open interactive commands in a new terminal..
                              SET THIS IF RUNNING FROM ANYTHING OTHER THAN A TERM, i.e. xbindkeys
   --notify                   Send a libnotify notification of the output.

 UTILITY OPTIONS
+  -r, --dmenu                Select the one of the below options from dmenu or rofi.
+  -s, --screenshot           Take a screenshot. (default) -m, --video                Record a video of the screen.
+  -g, --gif                  Record a video and convert it to the gif format.

+CAPTURE OPTIONS
-  -u, --upload               Upload after running the utility -n, --nocursor             Hide the cursor
+  -n, --nocursor             Hide the cursor.
   -d, --display NUM|TYPE     Set the selection to a specific display.
                              Can read from an argument or from stdin.
                              Values: number of display, 'active', 'all' (default)

-  -r, --dmenu                Select the below action from dmenu or rofi.
-  -s, --screenshot           Take a screenshot
-  -m, --video                Record a video of the screen -g, --gif                  Record a video and convert it to the gif format

 VIDEO OPTIONS
-  -c, --countdown NUM        Countdown before recording
+  -c, --countdown NUM        Countdown before recording.
 ```

 ## Installation